Nearly a week after the presidential election, television's most prominent executives gathered in support of universal health care.

 Amid the crowd's visible frustration, Tyler continued, "I don't care who you voted for.
 It doesn't matter because we're here now.
 So what do we do?
 What do we do with our feelings, our rage, our depression?"
 Acknowledging that some guests may, in fact, be thrilled with the election results, she joked of the overwhelming minority, "I will find you in the parking lot and we'll wrestle.
 We'll work it out."

-Tyler then called on the crowd to take action.
+She then called on the crowd to take action.
 "We can't curl up in a ball as I did on Tuesday night and drink and weep softly into my 800-thread-count sheets while servants scurried about making me another martini.
 That's acceptable through maybe January 2017," she deadpanned to big laughs from the crowd, before hitting a more serious note.

 The evening briefly turned to election talk again when Baskets star and recent Emmy winner Louie Anderson took the stage for a quick standup set.
 "Does anyone know who won the election?
 I have really slow internet," he started out, later joking that even Anthony Weiner is "bummed out" by what Trump has said about women.
 When the crowd began to groan, he responded by chuckling, "Too much?
 Too soon?"

-In typical fashion, Landgraf used his time at the podium to articulate the importance of the Saban Clinic and raise awareness about the many Americans who don't currently have access to healthcare - which in Los Angeles is around 3 million people, he noted.
-"I know all of us are worried tonight that the number of insured is going to begin climbing again under a new administration," said the FX chief, who was introduced by It's Always Sunny in Philadelphia star DeVito.
+In typical fashion, Landgraf used his time at the podium to articulate the importance of the Saban Clinic and raise awareness about the many Americans who don't currently have access to health care - which in Los Angeles is around 3 million people, he noted.
+"I know all of us are worried tonight that the number of insured is going to begin climbing again under a new administration," said the FX chief, who was introduced by It's Always Sunny in Philadelphia star Danny DeVito.

-"We can debate the economic challenges and the best mechanisms, political or economic, for providing healthcare for all Americans, and we'll all wait with trepidation to see how the recent political changes will affect healthcare equity in our country," he said, "but what at least I think should not be debated is the principle that all people deserve dignity and respect, and they also deserve access to healthcare as a basic human right."
+"We can debate the economic challenges and the best mechanisms, political or economic, for providing healthcare for all Americans, and we'll all wait with trepidation to see how the recent political changes will affect healthcare equity in our country," he said, "but what at least I think should not be debated is the principle that all people deserve dignity and respect, and they also deserve access to health care as a basic human right."

-Added Landgraf: "We give our time and our resources in the hope that one day the dream of universal healthcare will become a reality. … And on that day, America will be truly great."
+Added Landgraf: "We give our time and our resources in the hope that one day the dream of universal health care will become a reality. … And on that day, America will be truly great."